-The vision of the National Behavioral Intervention Team Association (NaBITA) is to make our campuses and workplaces safer environments where development, education, and caring intervention are fostered and encouraged.
+The vision of the National Behavioral Intervention Team Association (NaBITA) is to make our campuses safer environments where development, education, and caring intervention are fostered and encouraged.

 NaBITA brings together professionals from multiple disciplines who are engaged in the essential function of behavioral intervention in schools, on college campuses, and in corporations and organizations for mutual support and shared learning.